Derek Rucker: Playing style

-Rucker played an aggressive, attacking offensive game using a combination of skilled moves with the ball.
-Rucker was a match-winning point guard who scored heavily while also amassing high assist totals throughout his career.
-An excellent athlete with superb quickness and excellent jumping ability, he constantly raided the keyway and rim despite his size of 184 cm and 80 kg.
-Combined with outstanding long range shooting ability, Rucker was a very tough player to defend.
-It was Rucker's exciting style of play during the boom years of the NBL in Australia that thrust him into celebrity status in the new millennium.
+Rucker played an aggressive, attacking offensive game.
+Rucker was a point guard who scored heavily while also amassing high assist totals throughout his career.
+He constantly raided the keyway and rim despite his size of 184 cm and 80 kg.
+On account of his long-range shooting ability, Rucker is difficult to defend.
+Rucker's style of play during the boom years of the NBL in Australia thrust him into celebrity status in the new millennium.

 Personal

 Rucker is the son of former NFL standout Reggie Rucker and Carole Gooch, and has two younger brothers.
 He and his former partner, Kim Skelton, have two children.